Lion-LiHaoyi/Epirus/English.md

 #### Stepless speed change

-Effect: the effect is the same as the "Eight trigrams array" of two rounds
+Effect: the effect is the same as the "Eight-Diagram tactics" of two rounds

 Cost: 1Ep